The Author of Beltraffio: Critical evaluation

 Critic Robert Gale, in an odd echo of James' own comments in the Notebooks, called this story "morbid," and that verdict has found some agreement among other critics.
 Most commentators concede that James narrates the harsh events powerfully, and that he makes the conclusion as convincing as anybody could.
 Ambient's weird sister has also been much appreciated as a clever satire on the self-consciously "artistic" personality.

 The crux for the reader is whether Ambient's wife is really capable of showing such disregard for her son's suffering, in a wildly misguided belief that the boy is better off dead than corrupted by his father's influence.
 While Mrs. Ambient is shown as rather cold and overly prim, she may not be convincing as such a monster to her own child.
 The reservations that James himself expressed about the tale's "unnatural" plot might be all too valid.

+Adaptation

+The Author of Beltraffio was adapted into a 1974 French television film directed by Tony Scott and starring Tom Baker.